platformsh/platformsh-docs/src/configuration/app/size.md

 The application size may be set via the `size` property in `.platform.app.yaml`.
 If not set, the default value is `AUTO`.

+Note: The `XS` container size is only available if you specify a `resource` block as described below.

 ## Application memory

 Application containers have memory allocated to them based on their container size as well, but the ratio is configurable.
 Specifically, there are two properties that can be adjusted.
 Their default values are shown below.